 16 V.S.A. § 1264 requires public schools that operate the National School Lunch Program to operate a summer meals program if they have at least 50% or more students eligible for free and reduced-price meals in any month in the preceding school year and offer some kind of educational or recreational program or camp for 15 or more hours a week during the summer.
 To find out your school’s eligibility percentage, please see the most recent Free and Reduced Eligibility Report.

-In summer 2022, Vermont served almost 800,000 meals at almost 300 sites across the state.
-There are sites in every county, from the Northeast Kingdom down to Southern Vermont, and Burlington and the islands of Lake Champlain over to the Upper Valley.
+In summer 2023, Vermont served almost 650,000 meals at 265 sites across the state.
+There are sites in every county, from the Northeast Kingdom down to Southern Vermont, and from Burlington and the islands of Lake Champlain over to the Upper Valley.

 Best Practices